Our Management Team

 Dr Paul Liknaitzky

 Paul Liknaitzky is the Executive Officer of Mind Medicine Australia.
 He also holds Research Fellow appointments at Deakin University and Odyssey House Victoria.
 Paul has an Honours in Neuroscience and a PhD in Psychology from the University of Melbourne.
 He has worked on mechanistic experimentation and intervention development within depression and addiction research.
 The clinical applications and therapeutic mechanisms of psychedelic-assisted treatments are central to Paul’s interests.
 A large part of Paul’s doctorate investigated how psychedelic treatments (and other treatments that produce non-ordinary states) are able to alleviate depression.
-Paul has extensive knowledge of psychedelic research and therapy.
-He is focused on educating key stakeholders and the general public on medicinal psilocybin and MDMA research for mental illness, and guiding the development and investigation of best-practice clinical protocols that optimize safety, effectiveness, and sustained positive outcomes.
+Paul has extensive knowledge of psychedelic research and therapy, and his work includes the development and investigation of best-practice clinical protocols and implementation frameworks that optimize safety, effectiveness, and sustained positive outcomes.

 Melissa is a scientist, futurist, science communicator, visual and performance artist.
 Melissa is a graduate of Neuroscience at the University of Melbourne.
 Melissa is a member of the management committee of Psychedelic Research in Science & Medicine (PRISM) and co-founder of The Australian Psychedelic Society (APS).
 In 2016, Melissa was co-organiser of The Multidisciplinary Association for Psychedelic Studies (MAPS) most successful ‘Global Fundraiser’, held at The University of Melbourne.
 In 2018, Melissa was nominated for as an Innovator by VESKI at FastSmarts during Melbourne Knowledge Week.
 In her role as Education Officer of Mind Medicine Australia, Melissa uses her vision, tenacity, and rational eye to increase awareness of the clinical potential of psychedelic-assisted therapies.